svelteinc/festus-community-controlled-digital-infrastructure/docs/adaptation_guide_for_other_communities.md

 If you publish your adapted version, consider keeping a similar public-good licensing approach so other communities can benefit as well.

+## 7. Land Use & Zoning Considerations

+Many communities will also need to tune **where and how** data centers and edge sites are allowed.

+As a starting point, see `docs/governance/festus_dc_zoning_model_v1.md` for a conceptual zoning model that:

+- Prohibits hyperscale data centers in city limits by default.
+- Allows micro/modular and edge sites in appropriate industrial/utility districts with tight performance standards.
+- Ties larger compute uses to resident approval via a civic assembly when they cross defined thresholds.

+Your local counsel and planning staff should translate those ideas into your own zoning districts and comprehensive plan.

+For examples of how these concepts translate into legal-style drafting, see also `docs/governance/festus_dc_sample_ordinance_clauses_v1.md`.